 Summary : Sail through the Beagle Channel, explore Cape Horn, and cross the famous Drake Passage on your way to the "last continent."
-You may spot magnificent birds, such as albatrosses and petrels, as well as humpback and Minke whales swimming on their way down to Antarctica.
+You may spot magnificent birds, such as albatrosses and petrels, as well as humpback and Minke whales making their way south to Antarctica.
 Navigate through the South Shetland Islands, visit the most unique places, and enjoy some of the best wildlife sites in this region of Antarctica.
-With daily excursions, your naturalist team will give lectures to introduce and inform you about this spectacular continent.
-Disembark at King George Island and fly to Punta Arenas, Chile.
+With daily excursions, your naturalist team will give informative lectures that introduce you to this spectacular continent.
+Disembark at King George Island and fly back to Punta Arenas, Chile.

-Activities : Birding, Child-Friendly, Hiking, Dedicated Solo Cabins, Triple/Quad Cabins, Antarctica Air-Cruise
+Activities : Birding, Child-Friendly, Dedicated Solo Cabins, Triple/Quad Cabins, Antarctica Air-Cruise

 $4,695 to $6,995

 Your journey begins in Ushuaia, Argentina.
 Board your ship in the afternoon and sail along the Beagle Channel towards Puerto Williams, Chile, the southernmost town in the world.
 Explore the surroundings before setting sail to Cape Horn.

 After an overnight crossing of Nassau Bay, you awake in full view of legendary Cape Horn!
 Weather permitting, board a Zodiac and be one of the few privileged adventurers to step foot on this famous and rarely visited island.
 Back on board, set sail towards Antarctica and cross the famous passage named in honor of Sir Francis Drake, the great 16th century British explorer.